YoYo000/MVSNet/README.md

 * Network change: enable scale and center in batch normalization
 * Network change: replace UniNet with 2D UNet
 * Network change: use group normalization in R-MVSNet

+### 2019 March 7
+* MVSNet / R-MVSNet and training / testing scripts
+* MVSNet and R-MVSNet models (trained for 100000 iterations)